nice-game/nice-model/README.md

 All pointers represent offsets relative to the beginning of the file, and *must not* be 0, unless they are marked with (opt).

-Areas referenced by pointers *must not* overlap with each other or the File Header.
+Areas referenced by pointers *must not* overlap each other or the File Header.

 ## File Header